12 footballers forever living in the shadow of their more successful siblings

 6. Jordan Lukaku

-Jordan Lukaku came through the ranks at Anderlecht before moving to Oostende in 2013 while Romelu was banging them in for Everton, as the brothers’ careers seemed to be taking opposite courses.
-After three solid years on the coast, Jordan got his chance and moved to Lazio, where he’s been carving out a good career on the left flank.
+Romelu's younger brother was forced to take a step down to go back up after leaving Anderlecht for lowly Oostende in 2013.
+The left-back’s gamble paid off though when, after three years, 83 appearances and three goals, he landed a move to Lazio.

-He has also made seven appearances for the national team – including one appearance at Euro 2016, albeit in the Red Devils’ shock 3-1 loss to Wales.
+He's since done well in Rome on the left wing too, having gone to Euro 2016 as part of the Belgium squad but making just one underwhelming appearance (at left-back) in the Red Devils’ shock 3-1 loss to Wales.
 He'll likely make the 2018 World Cup squad, but have to contend with a place on his bench while his brother leads the line up front.

 7. Felix Kroos